 Who knew that making Korean BBQ at home could be so easy?
-I recently came across a recipe for Korean BBQ sauce and decided to throw together this simple, budget-friendly recipe.
+I recently found a recipe for Korean BBQ sauce and decided to throw together this simple, budget-friendly recipe.
 If you love Korean BBQ, check out my recipe for these tasty Korean BBQ Beef Bowls.
 The sauce consists of ingredients you probably already have and can be made in advance.
-Additionally, meats like ground chicken or pork can easily be substituted for the beef.
+Meats like ground chicken or pork can easily be substituted for beef.
 This easy weeknight meal can be made in 15 minutes or less.

-If you’re looking for a quick and easy weeknight meal this Korean BBQ Beef Bowl recipe is perfect.
-Personally, the last thing I want to do after a long day at the office is slave over a hot stove.
+If you’re looking for a quick and easy weeknight meal, this Korean BBQ Beef Bowl recipe is perfect.
+The last thing I want to do after a long day at the office is slave over a hot stove.
 I’d much rather spend that precious time playing with my 2-year-old daughter and husband.
-Who by the way, also love this recipe.
+Who, by the way, also loves this recipe?
 The simplicity of this recipe is why I love it.
-It literally takes less than 15 minutes to make and you can cut the prep time in half by making the Korean BBQ in advance.
+It takes less than 15 minutes to make, and you can cut the prep time in half by making the Korean BBQ in advance.

 What beef do you use for Korean BBQ?